Composed and arranged by Johnny Mandel.

 Shaw on the other hand had loved the atmosphere of Hollywood since long before his first real involvement with it in 1939, when he and his band were featured in the M-G-M film Dancing Co-ed.
 The following year, he centered all of his activities on the West Coast, and he and his band were featured in the Paramount film Second Chorus.
 After his service in the U.S. Navy in World War II, he returned to Hollywood, bought the house on Bedford Drive, and began to get involved in a number of non-musical activities that included people who were a part of making Hollywood films.

 Although Shaw generally eschewed the friendship of actors (and musicians), he eagerly embraced the friendship of writers.
-His obsession with trying to become a writer stemmed back to 1930, when as a callow 20 year old, he had written an essay for a contest, and won a trip to Hollywood doing it.
+His obsession with trying to become a writer stemmed back to 1930, when as a callow 20 year old, he wrote an essay for a contest, and won a trip to Hollywood doing it.
 That early experience proved to be intoxicating, indeed life-changing, for Shaw.
 From that point on, he, like many young Americans then, was powerfully attracted to the glamorous atmosphere of Hollywood, which was at the beginning of its golden age, that lasted from the 1930s through the 1940s.
 That early experience also caused him to believe that he was fundamentally a writer, not a musician.
 Consequently, he seemed to regard his great musical talent as merely a means to an end, that end being to make enough money so that he could be his real self, Artie Shaw the Writer.

 I will not get into the complicated analysis that is necessary to untangle Shaw’s confusion about his talents as a writer.
 Suffice it to say, he was not even remotely as talented as a writer as he was as a musician and bandleader.
 Nevertheless, he relentlessly pursued writing from the early 1950s, basically for the rest of his life.
 (Shaw died in December of 2004.)
 As his efforts were increasingly directed toward writing, they were directed less toward making music, until he withdrew completely from music as a performer in the mid-1950s.